 DESTINY 2 SEASON 14 RELEASE DATE

-Destiny 2 Season of the Splicer will start on May 11.
-On average, each Destiny 2 season lasts around 100 days, which means Season 14 should end around August.
-Bungie has been upfront with the community about any potential delays – if Season of the Splicer was going to be pushed back, the devs would let the community know in advance.
+Destiny 2 Season of the Splicer will start on May 11 at 10am PDT / 1pm EDT / 6pm BST.
+On average, each Destiny 2 season lasts around 100 days, which means the Season of the Splicer should end around August.

 DESTINY 2 SEASON 14 ARMOR SYNTHESIS